- Sci-fi comic about ancient things people find in melting icebergs

-The whole queendom lapsed into quiet.
+The whole Queendom lapsed into quiet.
 Cities, so busy and crowded before, now were filled with newbie stargazers wandering empty streets.
 A lot of people left the cities to travel somewhere that they always wanted to.
 Even the noisy markets hushed up.

 A lot of young citizens walked the snowy parks in pairs, hand in hand, talking, kissing, and then talking some more.
 They had all the time in the world.

-Two northern lords stopped their decades long feud and made peace.
-You could see them every day fishing together in the very river they used to fight over.
+Two northern lords stopped their decades-long feud and made peace.
+You could see them fishing together every day in the very river they used to fight over.

 Day by day the zero month was doing its magic, making life flow and not rush, letting thousands of people breathe freely for the first time in their life, giving everyone time to feel, to dream, to see…

 Riff found Lana curled beside the fireplace with a book.
 He stood there for some time, just watching her, before clearing his throat to announce himself.
 Lana was beautiful.
-How come he never noticed that before?
+How come he had never noticed that before?
 They were both nineteen, and yet they didn’t feel young, having so much serious stuff to do every day.
 But now, when life had slowed down for a month… Riff smiled at the thought, then laughed.
 Lana closed the book, surprised, gave her friend a puzzled look and then laughed as well.

 “Listen, Lana,” said Riff taking a seat beside her on the sofa, “would you like to go skiing with me?
 I wanted to ask you for years but we never had the time… But now?
 Will you go?”